ArcherDotBuild/L2/08-Writing-Reusable-Code-with-Functions/README.md

 Check the example function **containsPurple()** to test this theory concept.

 **You don't have to return a value from  every single function, but a lot of the time you want to**.

+## 7. Function Challenge 1 passwordValidator
+### File: 02-challenge-01.js
+All the solutions are good, even the first one, which is a lot longer in terms of the number of lines, it's still very easy to see what's going on.

+A lot of people obsess especially, Students who are starting out obsessed with writing compact, super short one liner functions and really trying to do hackie cool things, and that's great.
+But often that comes at the expense of readability and expressiveness, just being able to understand

+If someone walked into this code or walked into this file and needed to understand what was going on, all of these examples solutions are pretty clear.

+## 8. Function Challenge 2 Average
+### File: 03-challenge-02.js

+## 9. Function Challenge 3 Pangrams
+### File: 04-challenge-03.js